 8. Start a YouTube Channel

-If you’re interested in creating videos, you could start a YouTube channel related to engineering.
-This is a great way to share your knowledge and expertise with the world, and it can also be a lucrative side hustle if you have a long-term focus.
+If you’re interested in creating videos, you could start a YouTube channel to showcase your engineering skills.
+This is another awesome way to share your industry know-how with the world, and it can also be a profitable side hustle if you have a long-term goal.

-Like a content-based website, you can monetize your YouTube channel in a number of ways, including through advertising, affiliate marketing, sponsorships, and selling products and services.
+Like a content-based website, you can monetize your YouTube channel in several ways, including through advertising, affiliate marketing, sponsorships, and selling products and services.

 With the incredible growth in demand for video content, starting a YouTube channel is an excellent option.
-Although YouTube is a competitive platform, there are far fewer YouTube channels than blogs, so this may be an easier way to stand out.
+Although YouTube is a competitive platform, there are far fewer YouTube channels than blogs, so many engineers can possibly stand out as a YouTuber.

 9. Start a Podcast

 If you’re interested in audio content, you could start a podcast related to engineering.
-This opportunity is very similar to blogging or starting a YouTube channel, except that you’ll be creating audio content instead of written or video-based content.
+This opportunity is similar to blogging or starting a YouTube channel, except that you’ll create audio content instead of written or video-based content.

-Like a blog or YouTube channel, you can monetize your podcast in a number of ways, including through advertising, affiliate marketing, sponsorships, and selling products and services.
+Like a blog or YouTube channel, you can monetize your podcast in several ways, including through advertising, affiliate marketing, sponsorships, and selling products and services.

 Podcasting is an excellent option if you’re looking for a side hustle that offers the potential to boost your profile within the industry.
 As the podcast host, you can become known as a leader in the field.